w314/notes/javaNotes/javaBackend.md

 ## REST

-Representational State Transfer (REST) is an architectural style that defines a set of constraints to be used for creating web services.
+An an architectural style for distributed hypermedia systems.

-- Representational State Transfer
+- Representational State Transfer (REST).
+- has its guiding principles and constraints, these principles must be satisfied if a `service interface` needs to be referred to as `RESTful`
+- `Web API` (or Web Service) conforming to the REST architectural style is a `REST API`

+REST

 - architecture for exposing information and functionality between software or devices
 - information provided is a representation of the state of a given resource
 - representation is usually JSON